Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Welcome to the Arco dei Banchi, an ancient Roman arch in the heart of Rome that dates back to the 16th century.

-All that is left now is a small section of it, but nonetheless, it remains a must-see – especially if you’re a sucker for starry skies and deep, vibrant blue color.
+All that is left is a small section of it, but nonetheless, it remains a must-see – especially if you’re a sucker for starry skies and deep, vibrant blue color.

-This hidden gem is a quick 8 minute walk from Piazza Navona.
-Come here to take a quick break and get mesmerized by the endless, hand-painted, little stars.✨🌌
+This hidden gem is a quick 8-minute walk from Piazza Navona.
+Come here to take a quick break and get mesmerized by the endless, hand-painted, little stars. ✨🌌

 Campo de Fiori